-Below, we’ve created a list of programs and activities to help students stay engaged while saving you a few dollars of your programming budget.
-If you want to go ahead and download the whole list, you can do that through the image below!
+Below, we’ve created a list of programs and activities to help students stay engaged while saving you a few dollars off of your programming budget.
+If you want to go ahead and download the whole list, you can do so via the image below!

 Ready?
-Let’s get started with one we’re all familiar with:
+Let’s get started with a category we’re all familiar with:

 1. Plan a microwavable potluck

-Most students have access to a microwave, so this is a great option for a late-night program on campus.
+Most students have access to a microwave, so this is a great option for a late-night program.
 If you want to make this hall-specific, you can set-up bulletin boards where students can sign-up to bring their favorite microwaveable recipes.

 2. Cake postcards